MarcDiethelm/xtc/README.md

 * You can run Grunt directly in the IDE.
 Any errors during asset parsing will be immediately pointed out to you.
 I you have the Command Line Tools plugin installed, open the Tools menu and select 'Run Command...'.
 Enter `grunt` in the input line.
-Just make sure you have installed Grunt CLI globally with `sudo npm install -g grunt-cli`.
+Just make sure you have installed Grunt CLI globally with `npm install -g grunt-cli`.
 * You can run/restart Node directly in the IDE.
 If you have the Node.js plugin installed create a Run configuration pointing to app.js.
 There's more than one way do get there.
 If in doubt refer to the documentation of your IDE.
 * Install the Handlebars/Mustache plugin.
 It will give you syntax highlighting for .hbs files.
 Also you can set the